george-norton/peacock/README.md

 - 2 Encoder knobs.
 - 1 Type-A 12P 0.5 mm pitch FFC cable (ideally around 5cm long) [aliexpress](https://www.aliexpress.com/item/1005004140412156.html).
 - [A 3D printed case](case/) and its mounting fixtures.
-- Some sort of nice insulating surface to put over the sensor, for example sticky vinyl wrap or acrylic.
+- Some sort of nice feeling insulating surface to put over the sensor, for example sticky vinyl wrap or acrylic.
 Ideally this should not have any air gaps, so FDM printed surfaces should be printed with 100% infill.
+If the surface is too thin the trackpad will not perform well, multiple layers of vinyl may be required.
 - 4 rubber bumpons.

 ## PCB ordering guide